idadencker/STANDBY/README.md

 To Do:

 1. continue on cleaning the json files
-    - preprocess that into the tabular structure i want:
-        - extract information from reaction.types and reaction.totalCounts into right columns
-        - make n_total_reactions_com
-        - Fix structure of column1-column6
-            - move data upwards
-            - fill with NA’s
-            - remove rows with column1==NA
-        - rename and merge columns
     - make ‘main_post’ column
-        - Delete columns that i want need
     - Make ‘week’ column
     - Make ‘subcomment’ column
     - Make ‘group’ column
     - Make ‘municipality’ column
+    - test: loop through all files
+2. Make a new script with cleaned and neat code
     - loop through all files
-2. check up on compliance and html conversion
+3. check up on compliance and html conversion
     - did the ‘intervention’ comment go through in all files it is supposed to be present?
     - Check the RA coded compliance sheet
     - search for NÅR DU OPLEVER FJENDTLIGE KOMMENTARER: SIG FRA, ANMELD, STØT OP in folder
     - OBS: Metin Lindved Aytin er både MeAy og MeLi filer!!!
-3. analysis
+4. analysis
     - import final csv file containing all comments to python
     - apply rec-nition model to ‘text’ column: produces binary class
         - Try other types of sentiment extraction on ‘text’
     - do modelling (multi-level) and visualisation of ‘sentiment’ based on different conditions
         - How is ‘sentiment’ of comments based on different conditions
-        - i.e can x (e.g. kommune, offentlig/privat, n_reactions) predict sentiment of comments
-        - see ‘Research question(s)’ page
         - i.e can x (e.g. kommune, offentlig/privat, n_reactions) predict sentiment of comments
         - see ‘Research question(s)’ page